 To enforce these restrictions, Netflix primarily uses a technique called geo-blocking.
 It ensures that users can only access their service local service.
 A user in the US, for example, can only access the American version of Netflix while one in Canada can access the Canadian version but not the American one.

 As a consequence of these distribution restrictions, what’s available on Netflix varies from region to region.
 Some content might not be available on your local Netflix while it is in the next country.
-The American Netflix is the one with the most content.
-And it is the one that’s the most sought after, the one many non-US users would like to watch.
+The American Netflix is the one that’s the most sought after, the one many non-US users would like to watch.

 How Geo-blocking Is Accomplished